sails-adminpanel/sails-adminpanel/docs/Configuration.md

 Sails.js Hook adminpanel supports selectboxes.

-If you have `enum` field in your model it will be displayed into adminpanel as a select box.
+If you have `isIn` field in your model it will be displayed into adminpanel as a select box.
-You can overwrite `enum` title using fields configurations:
+You can overwrite `isIn` title using fields configurations:

 Example: